-The Humanities Division at Pitt-Johnstown offers a branch of learning dedicated to human thought, interaction, and expression with majors in communication, English literature, English writing (creative or professional), journalism, multimedia and digital culture, and theatre arts.
+The Humanities Division at Pitt-Johnstown offers a branch of learning dedicated to human thought, interaction, and expression with majors in communication, English Literature, Writing (creative and professional), Journalism, Multimedia and Digital Culture, Theatre arts, and in several combined Humanities disciplines.

 - English Literature